Workflow-Manager-admin/finance-tracker-and-budgeting-app-fbf000ec/finance_tracker_backend/src/api/api_documentation.md

 # Finance Tracker & Budgeting App: REST API Documentation

+**CORS & Connectivity Note:** If your client receives "connection refused" or CORS error, ensure:
+- Backend FastAPI service is running and reachable at the configured base URL.
+- The frontend uses the correct base URL (including port—default is 8000 if running locally, or as deployed).
+- CORS middleware is enabled to allow your frontend's origin.
+For debugging, all origins are accepted.
+- Backend `/` endpoint (health check) responds with 200 OK if the service is up.

 This document provides a human-readable summary of all REST API endpoints offered by the backend.
 For full technical details, see `openapi.yaml`.

 ---